zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/nginx-ingress-osm.md

 ```

-Ensure the secrets exisit in the `nginx-ingress` namespace:
+Ensure the secrets exist in the `nginx-ingress` namespace:

 ```console
 kubectl get secrets -n nginx-ingress